Fluorurine/ws2_AWS/content/3-ChatExperiencewBedRock/3-2SimpleConversation/_index.md

  ##### Simple Conversation with Chatbot UI

- Open browser and open the previous Amplify UI link.
+ Open browser and open the previous **Amplify** UI link.
 If you not singned in, use the credentials that you retreived ealier to sign in.
 The UI is displayed as follows:

  When you enter a question, you might expect an answer that is accompanied by relevant document references.
 However, if no supporting document or data source is available, you might receive a response that states: "Sorry, I don't have the answer."

-Try several of the following sample questions, and review the generated responses by Amazon Bedrock FMs.
+Try several of the following sample questions, and review the generated responses by **Amazon Bedroc**k FMs.

 ```text
 What is the role of FOMC?